As Australian businesses move their annual general meetings (AGM) online to comply with COVID-19 res...

 At Express Virtual Meetings, we are highly experienced in providing managed virtual events and AGMs for clients across Australia.
 On top of a raft of features including moderated Q&A sessions, live voting and secure participant registration and verification processes, we also have advanced VEP security to protect your organisation and attendees.

-Make sure you have the right tools to prepare for your online shareholder meeting by contacting our virtual event experts, today!
+Make sure you have the right tools to prepare for your online shareholder meeting by booking a demo with our virtual event experts, today!

 With a huge amount of work and communication now being done remotely, many team leaders are looking for creative ways t...